facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 The New Module system allows the React Native Renderer to have synchronous access to the native layer, which allows it to handle events, schedule updates, and read layout both asynchronously and synchronously.
 The new Native Modules are also lazily loaded by default, giving apps a significant performance gain.

 The New Renderer can handle multiple in progress trees across multiple threads, which allows React to process multiple concurrent update priorities, either on the main thread or a background thread.
-It also supports reading layout from multiple threads synchronously, or asynchronously, to support more responsive UIs without jank.
+It also supports reading layout from multiple threads synchronously or asynchronously, to support more responsive UIs without jank.

 The new Event Loop can process tasks on the JavaScript thread in a well-defined order.
 This allows React to interrupt rendering to process events so urgent user events can take priority over lower priority UI transitions.
 The Event Loop also aligns with web specifications, so we can support for browser features like microtasks, `MutationObserver`, and `IntersectionObserver`.

 Finally, removing the bridge allows for faster startup and direct communication between JavaScript and native, so that the cost of switching work is minimized.
-This also allows for better error reporting and debugging, and reduces crashes from undefined behavior.
+This also allows for better error reporting, debugging, and reducing crashes from undefined behavior.

 The New Architecture is now ready to be used in production.
 It is already used at scale at Meta in the Facebook app and in other products.
 We successfully used React Native and the New Architecture in the Facebook and Instagram app we developed for our [Quest devices](https://engineering.fb.com/2024/10/02/android/react-at-meta-connect-2024/).

-Our partners are already using the New Architecture in production for months now: have a look at these success stories by [Expensify](https://blog.swmansion.com/sunrising-new-architecture-in-the-new-expensify-app-729d237a02f5) and [Kraken](https://blog.kraken.com/product/engineering/how-kraken-fixed-performance-issues-via-incremental-adoption-of-the-react-native-new-architecture), and give [BlueSky](https://github.com/bluesky-social/social-app/releases/tag/1.92.0-na-rc.2) a shot with their new release.
+Our partners have already been using the New Architecture in production for months now: have a look at these success stories by [Expensify](https://blog.swmansion.com/sunrising-new-architecture-in-the-new-expensify-app-729d237a02f5) and [Kraken](https://blog.kraken.com/product/engineering/how-kraken-fixed-performance-issues-via-incremental-adoption-of-the-react-native-new-architecture), and give [BlueSky](https://github.com/bluesky-social/social-app/releases/tag/1.92.0-na-rc.2) a shot with their new release.

 ### New Native Modules